 The Privacy and Security Training and Awareness Policy states that agents accessing personal health information must complete an initial privacy and security orientation prior to being given access to personal health information.
 All agents must also attend annual privacy and security training and additional training as required by the Privacy Officer.
 Working closely with the Manager of Health Informatics, the Privacy Officer prepares the training materials and delivers the initial privacy and security orientation.
 Ongoing privacy and security training is formalized and standardized and includes role-based training.
 Agents must sign an attendance sheet at each training session.
 The Privacy Officer enters the information from the attendance sheet in the Log of Attendance at Privacy and Security Training.
-All agents are required to attend an annual BORN-hosted privacy and security workshop, which raises awareness of the privacy and security program.
-The Privacy Officer and the Manager of Health Informatics are each required to attend a minimum of one external privacy/security training session each year as approved by the Director of BORN.
+All agents are required to attend an annual BORN-hosted privacy and security workshop, which raises awareness of the privacy and security description of the attendance are each required to attend a minimum of one external privacy/security training session each year as approved by the Director of BORN.